jmpsec/osctrl-docs/content/configuration/_index.md

 }
 ```

-If you want to utilize the helper functions that are part of the provisioning process, first you have to import the [lib.sh](https://github.com/jmpsec/osctrl/blob/master/deploy/lib.sh), like so:
+If you want to use the helper functions that are part of the provisioning process, first you have to import the [lib.sh](https://github.com/jmpsec/osctrl/blob/master/deploy/lib.sh), like so:

 ```bash
 $ source deploy/lib.sh